Get More People Out to Your Write for Rights AND Make it Amazing!

 - Faces are best – take pictures of people smiling and looking at the camera, not just hunched over writing letters.
 Be sure to get their names, and always ask permission to photograph the individual when you are capturing their face.

-- Share your best photos on Instagram, Facebook, or Twitter using the hashtag – Always tag your photos with #Write4Rights and #W4R16
+- Share your best photos on Instagram, Facebook, or Twitter using the hashtag – Always tag your photos with #Write4Rights and #W4R19

 8. Have a kids’ station

-This idea won’t work for everyone, but if you can have a place for parents and children can both get involved – go for it!
+This idea won’t work for everyone, but if you can have a place where parents and children can both get involved – go for it!
 A kids’ station can be simple: paper, pencils and crayons.
+You could create lanterns from the drawings made and use them to decorate your space (using a simple string and peg approach!).
 Add a few stickers and you’re on a roll!
-We have Case Sheets that are specifically for kids 9+ for the Shawkan case and the Bayram and Giyas case (scroll down to the very end of the document)!
+We have created Case Sheets that are specifically for kids 9+ for the Iran, Nigeria, and Philippines cases.

 Most Write for Rights cases also include an option for sending a solidarity message to an individual or community, which is perfect for kids.
-They can create cards or drawings to send directly to people we’re standing with on Human Rights Day.
-For example, we’re writing for and to ten-year-old Annie Alfred, who was born with albinism in Malawi, and would appreciate messages and drawings from young letter-writers.
+They can create cards or drawings to send directly to people we’re supporting on Human Rights Day.

 9. Make it fun!

 Letter writing is great – but it can be quiet.
-Can you invite a musician to play along as people gather to write?
-Or maybe there’s a great spoken work poet in your area you could invite out?
-What about your local radio station – maybe they’re interested in coming out for the event.
+Can you invite a local musician to play along as people gather to write?
+Or maybe there’s a great spoken word poet in your area you could invite out?
+What about your local radio station – maybe they’re interested in coming out for the event?
 Is your event at a school or university?
 Ask the debate team along, or the pep squad, or the school band.

 10. Connect with other events around Canada and the world!

-No matter what time your event is at, at noon your time, wherever you are, post a message Twitter or Instagram.
+No matter what time your event is at post a message to Twitter, Instagram, or the Facebook Event page.
 Amnesty activists are taking part during every hour of the day through every time zone around the globe.
-Amnesty’s International Secretariat Twitter account (@AmnestyOnline) will retweet and quote these actions (you must use the hashtag #W4R16) to capture the wave of activity as it travels across the 24-hour cycle.
-Check out this blog for more details and sample tweets!
+We'll be retweeting and sharing your posts to capture the wave of activity as events happen across the world.
+Be sure to use the hashtags #write4rights and #W4R19.